-Appeals to charges of violation of academic honesty must be submitted in writing to the Office of the Dean of Student Support and Success within five (5) days of receipt of the charge.
+Appeals to charges of violation of academic honesty must be submitted in writing to the Associate Dean of Student Development within five (5) days of receipt of the charge.
 Appeals to the charge are referred to the Student Conduct Hearing Process.
 Please see "LCCC Code of Student Conduct" for more information on the conduct process.